SoftwareAG/c8y-docs/content/change-logs/analytics/datahub-undefined-Deprecation-of-TrendMiner-offloading-mode.md

   - value: tc-H-tuq-8Es
     label: cdh
 ---
-{{< product-c8y-iot >}} DataHub offers for the offloading of the measurements collection a TrendMiner mode, which is designed for the specific interaction with TrendMiner.
+For the offloading of the measurements collection {{< product-c8y-iot >}} DataHub offers a TrendMiner mode, which is designed for the specific interaction with TrendMiner.
 This mode is deprecated and will be removed in a future release as the integration with TrendMiner will be discontinued.